klueless-io/tailwind_dsl/spec/tailwind_dsl/etl/readme.md

 - Workflows to Extract
 - Translate, Load raw Tailwind HTML Templates into their constituent parts.

+## Caveats to be aware of

+> If `uikit.json` is out of date, then regenerate `uikit.sample.json` and copy it's contents into `uikit.json`

+## Root folders

+> If you see `*_root_path`, this means the base file under which multiple design systems reside.

+> This is a problem because design systems cannot live in their own locations and it has added complexity to the system, I need to refactor this concept.

 ## Flow

 - Raw Components